 Flugelhorn - One player covers flugelhorn.
 Frequently featured, the flugelhorn part requires a player with excellent tone and proficiency.

-Known as the alto horn in the US and as the tenor horn in the UK, this is an instrument unique to brass banding.
-The band is working on a grant to secure a set of Eb horns for students to use.
-In the meantime, we will plan to use F horns and transpose the parts.
-The Eb horn is very much like playing a mellophone (same fingerings and range), but they are pitched a step lower than the F horns.
+Known as the alto horn in the US and as the tenor horn in the UK, this is an instrument unique to brass banding - it replaces the F horn that is used in concert band and orchestral music.
+The band will supply alto horns for the students.
+The alto horn looks like a smaller baritone horn, pitched in Eb.
+It is most comparable to a mellophone in terms of range and playability.
 The horn section is made up of 3 musicians, though parts may be doubled if needed.

 Solo Horn - The highest voice and leader of the horn section.
 The student who demonstrates the best high range and technical ability will be seated as solo horn.
-Solo horn is occasionally a featured voice, but most often needs to blend with the band.
+Solo horn is occasionally a featured voice, but often teams up with the flugelhorn as the bridge between middle and high brass voices.

 1st Horn - The middle voice of the horn section.